I get asked this question ALL THE TIME…

 I know you’re going to ask about shooting sports, but to be honest I can’t in good conscious recommend a cheap telephoto zoom lens to get great crisp action shots.

-This is because I recommend L Series lenses with a large continuous maximum aperture of F2.8 or F4.0.
+This is because I recommend L Series (prime) lenses with a large continuous maximum aperture of F2.8 or F4.0.
 (The lower the number the more light can come through and the faster you can shoot.)
 The L Series lenses are EXPENSIVE but worth it.
-Keep scrolling to see those recs.

-NOTE: All links above are affiliate links and at not additional cost to you, I make a small commission IF your purchase.
+NOTE: Some of the links above are affiliate links and at no additional cost to you, I make a small commission IF you purchase.